andrewstarritt/quaternion/README.md

 # <span style='color:#00c000'>quaternion</span>

-A Python extension to provide a Quaternion type and some associated math functions.
+A Python extension to provide a Quaternion type and some associated math functions together with a QuaternionArray object.

 [general](#general)<br>
 [mathematical operations](#mathops)<br>